jingqiangchen/kbsumm/README.md

-The code is for the submitted paper titled "An entity-guided framework for summarization with relational heterogeneous graph neural network".
+The code is for the submitted paper titled "An entity-guided text summarization framework with relational heterogeneous graph neural network".
 Some code are borrowed from PG.
 Thanks for their work.
 # Dependancy
 JDK for run the entity linking code